ahmedkaludi/accelerated-mobile-pages/readme.txt

 = 0.9.97.12 (24th August 2018) =
 * Fixed: Quote runs only in block post not on pages #2399
+* Added: Create a Sidebar option that can be used as global Sidebar #2388
+* Fixed: words are breaking and not readable #2441
+* Fixed: Text is breaking into next line while there is no space between the text in custom AMP Editor #2270

 = 0.9.97.11 (21th August 2018) =
 * Minor Update